ajayreddy002/ionic-ecomerce-app/readme.md

 If you face any difficulty in the app please feel free to create an issue.
 I Am happy to help you.

-If you need dashborad for ecomerce platform in angular please visit my page in github.
+If you need admin dashborad for ecomerce in angular please visit my page in github.

+If You need apis for backend please visit vmartbackend repository in my page of github. for live url of my admin dashboard please click on this link https://vmartadmindashboard.herokuapp.com

 Thank you.....